mohitjain/mohitjain/_posts/2013-04-09-how-to-pull-push-from-multiple-git-repositories.markdown

 categories: git
 ---

-Lot of time I have seen people asking how to handle two git repos from same directory.
-It seems pretty simple as most of them have pushed many application on heroku.
-So on regular basics they keep pushing code to github or Bitbucket and once everything is tested out, they push their code on heroku.
+A lot of time I have seen people asking how to handle two git repo from the same directory.
+It seems pretty simple as most of them have pushed much application on Heroku.
+So on regular basis, they keep pushing code to GitHub or Bitbucket and once everything is tested out, they push their code on Heroku.
 Which is exactly what they are asking.

-Ok, enough with the stories, its all about setting a new differnt origin.
-Let me explain this via heroku example.
-When you are using github, to push the code on master branch you do it via
+Ok, enough with the stories, it's all about setting a new different origin.
+Let me explain this via Heroku example.
+When you are using Github, to push the code on master branch you do it via

 <!--more-->